arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 * Whenever I find a Parser
 * I can apply `>>=`.
-* What follows is a function that will receive the parsed value
+* What follows is a function that simply receives the parsed value.
+* So I can just operate on that value, ignoring that I am in the context of parsers.
-* Then, I have to remember, I still have to return a Parser, not a bare value.
+* The only caveat I have to remember: at the end, I have to return a Parser, not a bare value.

-I admit I always mentally use this metaphore: `>>=` is a lens that lets me see *inside* the parser box, getting to its parsed value:
+Basically, I often use this metaphor: `>>=` is a lens that lets me look *inside* the parser box, so I can completely forget about parsers and deal directly with values:

 ```fsharp
 parser >>= (fun parsedValue -> ...)
 ```

 Fine.
-Going back to:
+Going back to rewriting `ap`:

 ```fsharp
 // ('a -> 'b) Parser -> 'a Parser -> 'b Parser